petzval/btferret/README.md

 ```
 gcc btferret.c btlib.c -o btferret

+OR if there are permission problems, sudo may be required

+sudo gcc btferret.c btlib.c -o btferret

 btferret must be run with root permissions
 from the root account or via sudo as follows: